 Having no hard proof whatsoever, I will still say that Fallout 4 is probably not a lifetime away from being announced.
 There has already been some talk of the game’s setting, and the general vibe seems to be that it’s the very next title to come from Bethesda.
 This feels like the right time to look back at this series’ bumpy existence and decide where we stand.

 To give you an idea of what perspective we will be looking at things from, I will introduce myself by confessing that I have always loved Black Isle Studio’s ‘old’ Fallout.
-The first two games have been among my all-time favorite role playing series but so has Bethesda’s The Elder Scrolls.
-Hence, when I first heard that the franchise was to be resurrected by none other, I was actually giddier than Aradesh on Jet (very).
+The first two games have long represented my all-time favorite role-playing series but so has Bethesda’s The Elder Scrolls.
+Naturally, when I first heard that the franchise was to be resurrected by none other, I was actually giddier than… err…

 I fully realized that there was a possibility of Fallout going first person, and I could care less.
-Hell, I’ll be honest, I had always dreamed about getting a bit more close and personal with the wasteland, and who better to make it happen than the makers of Morrowind–one of my favorite games of all time?
-Besides, any Fallout was better than no Fallout, which was the apparent alternative at the time, due to the state Interplay was in (a zombie).
+Hell, I’ll be honest, I had always dreamed about getting a bit more close and personal with the wasteland, and who better to make it happen than the makers of Morrowind, one of the best video games of all time?
+Besides, any Fallout was better than no Fallout, which was the apparent alternative at the time, due to the state Interplay was in.

 And then came the real details, the trailers and the game…